 button option.
 When the Camera List is restricted the Import options are greyed out and disabled.

 If you only have "All aircraft types"

 to choose from in the camera list then set the

 to "Run as Administrator".

-Commands (depending on the mode) without changing the current
+change the assigned joystick numbering without changing the current